Dundee Roadrunners

 After the race:

-- From 9:50, MM finishers (and helpers) will be welcome at the Black Watch Museum (BWM) café.
+- From 9:50, MM finishers (and helpers) will be welcome at The Logie Club, which is just under a mile from the start/finish.

-- Hopefully, runners and teams will mix/chat/warm up/dry off. - If running shoes are particularly muddy/manky, please remove on entering the BWM.
+- Hopefully, runners and teams will mix/chat/warm up/dry off. - If running shoes are particularly muddy, please remove before entering the club.

 - PRRs will be unsurprised to learn that there is a trophy (of sorts) on offer to the winning team (details of scoring mechanism are below).
 All will be revealed on the day.

 Is it on?
 Being February, there is a non-zero chance that the parkrun may be called off (ice, flooding, snow etc).
-If the Perth parkrun is off, so is the Mob Match.
-If the parkrun is called off, we will let DRRs and PRRs know as fast as possible, but we advise MMers to watch the Perth parkrun webpage for the most immediate news.
+If the Camperdown parkrun is off, so is the Mob Match.
+If the parkrun is called off, we will let DRRs and PRRs know as fast as possible, but we advise MMers to watch the Camperdown parkrun webpage for the most immediate news.

 Format: